SubModel/docs/README.md

 Welcome to the Submodel!
 Submobel is a cloud computing platform designed for AI.
 Here you'll get an overview of all the amazing features Submodel offers to help you build AI quickly.

-You'll see some of the best parts of Submodel in action — and find help on how you can turn this template into your own.
+You'll see some of the best parts of Submodel in action.

 ### Jump right in